malcolmlett/malcolmlett.github.io/A-Theory-of-Consciousness.md

 * high-level thought processing
 * phenomenal experience - ie: the conscious system's experience of its own senses and thought

 As we shall see later on, the _existence_ of phenomenal experience is unfortunately not explained by the theory presented here.
 However, I believe all aspects of the _content_ of that experience are explained; which I think is a significant enough achievement to celebrate.
-The star (*) indicates two characteristics which could potentially be dropped and still yield consciousness.
-However, the practical reality is that such a system would be useless and would never evolve on its own.
+The star (*) indicates two characteristics which could potentially be dropped and still yield consciousness; however, the practical reality is that such a system would be useless and would never evolve on its own.

 Many other characteristics are commonly attributed to consciousness, particularly in movies on the subject; however I view them merely as addendums.
 They are typically characteristics that happen to occur in the human realization of consciousness, but a system could in theory exist without them and quite reasonably be argued as conscious.
 Some examples are:
 * emotions